Dre Campbell Farm

 Garlic spray is a natural repellent for many insect pests, including onion flies.

 Finally, spray this solution on your plants.
-The potent odor of the spray will repel onion flies.
+The spray’s potent odor will repel onion flies.

 15. Neem Oil

-Make a homemade onion fly spray with 2 tablespoons of neem oil and a gallon of water.
+Make a homemade onion fly spray by combining 2 tablespoons of neem oil with 1 gallon of water.

 16. Sand